 Key aims and expertise

-Aroma release from model and semi-model food systems.
-A full understanding of aroma perception in foods requires a mechanistic explanation of aroma release.
-Through the use of model and semi-model foods we can explain the impact of food structure, food chemistry, and processing on aroma release kinetics.
-This is achieved in real-time using high speed MS-NOSE2 technology to track the release of volatile organic compounds during processing and mastication.
+Through the use of model and semi-model foods, we explain the impact of food structure, food chemistry, and processing on aroma generation and release kinetics.
+This is achieved in real-time using bespoke high speed MS-NOSE2 technology to track volatile aroma compounds during processing and mastication.

 Research with us

-We also work closely with the University's Sensory Science Centre and other research groups in the Biosciences field.
+Given the cross-disciplinary nature of food science, we also work closely with the University's Sensory Science Centre, Food Structure and Biomaterials Group and other research groups in the Biosciences field.

 Recent impact and publications

-The Flavour Group also publishes extensively in some of the most prestigious scientific research journals including Food Chemistry, Food Hydrocolloids, Food and Function and Scientific Reports.
+The International Flavour Research Centre also publishes extensively in some of the most prestigious scientific research journals including Food Chemistry, Food Hydrocolloids, Food and Function and Scientific Reports.

 View our most recent papers here